manishshrma/WordCounter/README.md

 2.On entering the texts, table will get generated which contain the word and its frequency of occurences.

-3. Along with the tabe generation, chart of the frequency vs word on the app.
+3.Along with the tabe generation, chart of the frequency vs word on the app.